ksu-cs-textbooks/cis526/content/00-forward/04-what-you-will-learn.md

 This textbook was authored for the **CIS 526 - Web Application Development** course at Kansas State University.
 This front matter is specific to that course.
 If you are not enrolled in the course, please disregard this section.
 {{% /notice %}}

+The following is an outline of the topics we will be covering and when.

 Week 1: Web Application Fundamentals
 * Module: Exploring the Document Object Model<br>
     * Readings 1.1-1.4